cwi-swat/monadic-frp/README.md

  * Mouse gesture left is switch to tab on the right (this makes sense when making the movement)
  * Mouse gesture right is switch to tab on the left (this makes sense when making the movement)

 Tab actions are super awesomely animated!

+At the start there is only one tab, so the only tab action that is possible is to duplicate it.